POsten040/ScrollCompanion/README.md

 ### Planned Additional features:
 - options for customizing the notifications time duration, theme, buttons, and text
 - link to external websites when the timer finishes
-- 'Hard Mode' where the windows is automatically closed when the timer finishes
+- 'ScrollComPAINion' where the windows is automatically closed when the timer finishes
 - snapshot of active tab/content when the timer finishes
 - soundscapes